 Protein structure is tightly linked to function.
 Detailed characterization of protein structure enables you to understand and control protein function.
 It is therefore among the activities central to academic and industrial research and development.

 The use of ever-more structurally complex molecules warrants a growing requirement for complementary and orthogonal analytics to ensure data quality and the reliability of research.
-The ‘first principle’ nature and high resolution of Differential Scanning Calorimetry (DSC) makes it a well-established technique for extended structural characterization and stability profiling of biomolecules and viruses in solution.
+The ‘first principle’ nature and high resolution of DSC makes it a well-established technique for extended structural characterization and stability profiling of biomolecules and viruses in solution.
 Due to its direct readout, broad temperature range and sensitivity to thermally-induced unfolding, DSC is also used as the gold standard technique for validation of data from higher throughput thermal stability assays.

-This webinar by David Staunton covers the basic principles of DSC and its application to the development of Neisseria meningitidis vaccine candidates.
+This webinar, by David Staunton, covers the basic principles of DSC and its application to the development of Neisseria meningitidis vaccine candidates.